16 Cocktail Recipes for Those on a Budget

 The humble mule has always been a workhorse, and the Moscow Mule is no different.
 It was invented in the 1940s after a fateful meeting between two men with two different problems.
 One was trying to launch a new vodka brand, and the other had a surplus of ginger beer in his pub.
 The rest is history, and ever since then the Moscow Mule has been crushing thirsts with its ginger bite.

 6. Gin and Tonic

-If you’re looking for an uncomplicated yet deliciously refreshing cocktail, take a trip to Highball country.
-All you need is good whiskey, some ice, and a splash of club soda, and you’ve got yourself a classic.
-It’s been around since club soda was invented, and stuck around because of its simplicity.
-Keep it classic with a peaty Scotch, or opt for bourbon and savor the mellow flavors.
+If you’re looking for an uncomplicated yet deliciously refreshing cocktail, then take a trip to Highball country.
+All you need is good whiskey, some ice, and a splash of soda water, and you’ve got yourself a classic.
+It’s been around since soda water was invented—and stuck around because of its simplicity.
+Keep it classic with a peaty Scotch, or opt for bourbon and savour the mellow flavours.

 8. Lemon Drop Martini

 Just because a cocktail is cheap doesn’t mean it can’t add a little pizzazz to your life.
 The Lemon Drop Martini is your ticket to an elegant dance of all things citrus in a glass.
 Orange liqueur, citrus vodka, simple syrup and a squeeze of lemon create a refreshingly tart and perfectly balanced drink.
 It’s a 1970s classic and it could be your new best-budget cocktail.